satRdays/Columbus2020/README.md

 If you are starting a satRdays event, then the best thing to do is join the [slack R User Groups Workspace](https://join.slack.com/t/rusergroups/shared_invite/enQtMjEyNDA3MzcyMjczLTE3NWEzNjQ3MjZiMWM0OGE2ZWFiZDliNTY4NTJjYWY1NGNjMmNlNDUzNzkzOTZmMDBjYjRiZjFhNjk4MDY0ZGY) and go to the `#satrdays-website` channel and ask about setting up a website, tagging @DaveParr.

-Example Request that you can copy, edit, and paste into the channel:
+here is an __EXAMPLE REQUEST__ that you can copy, edit, and paste into the channel:

 > Hi @DaveParr, I would like a website to promote my event in [your city] that will be held in [the year of the event].
 My GitHub user name is [your username].
 Thanks!